ossrs/srs-docs/src/pages/faq-oryx.md

 streams can cause significant stress on the cloud storage, potentially leading to suspension.
 It is recommended to use the `/data/srs-s3-bucket` directory or more specific subdirectories, such as `/data/srs-s3-bucket/yours`.

-Please note that it is essential to mount the directory under the `/data` subdirectory for SRS Stack to access it properly.
-If you can only mount to other directories, it is recommended to use Docker to start SRS Stack and specify `-v /your-host-dir:/data/srs-s3-bucket`, allowing SRS Stack to access the files.
+Please note that it is essential to mount the directory under the `/data` subdirectory for Oryx to access it properly.
+If you can only mount to other directories, it is recommended to use Docker to start Oryx and specify `-v /your-host-dir:/data/srs-s3-bucket`, allowing Oryx to access the files.

 ## How to Record a Specific Stream

 How to record according to specific rules, how to record a particular stream?

-The SRS Stack allows you to configure a Glob Filter, which records only the streams that adhere to the defined rule.
+The Oryx allows you to configure a Glob Filter, which records only the streams that adhere to the defined rule.
 To set the Glob Filter, navigate to `Record > Setup Record Rules > Extra Glob Filters`.

 For instance, if the filter is configured as `/live/*`, it will record only streams within the live app, such